-It is important that you get your flu vaccination in October or November to be ready to fight off infection.
+It is important that you get your flu vaccination in early autumn to be ready to fight off infection.
 You need to get a new dose of the vaccine each year, as protection doesn't last from one year to the next.
-The new vaccine, available in the autumn, protects against different strains of flu, so even if you were vaccinated as late as April 2020 you still need the new vaccine.
+The new vaccine, available in the autumn, protects against different strains of flu, so even if you were vaccinated as late as March 2022 you still need the new vaccine.